Poll027/premier_league_prediction_system/README.md

 The dashboard is built with Streamlit and allows users to:

 Select home and away teams from a dropdown.
 Enter relevant match and team statistics with helpful explanations.
+You would need to get the feature values like I explained.
+That can be gotten from a Google search There are also tooltips in form of question marks to give more explanation on some of the features so users know what they need to look for
 Get a prediction (Home Win or Away Win/Draw) with confidence.
 View model evaluation plots (ROC Curve, Confusion Matrix, Feature Importance).